But Why Do We Need Our Children to Be Able To Write Well

 Wiggle to Scribble is plenary, which can be delivered at a suitable time and space for the setting.
 It can be delivered as often as required.
 These titles match the Active Eight sessions.

-Mini-Bees Pre-Handwriting programme works best when you include the following sessions with the desired number of times per week.
+Start-Bees Pre-Handwriting programme works best when you include the following sessions with the desired number of times per week.
 (Please see the 3 types of sessions explained above: Active Eight; Smart Five Creative Station; and Wiggle to Scribble.)
 Enjoy the journey through the incredible video series and pause the video

 How Start-Bee Handwriting Helps Your Child Succeed In a Digital World